 Google Pixel 4a 5G vs Pixel 4 XL

 Here we compared two smartphones: the 6.2-inch Google Pixel 4a 5G (with Qualcomm Snapdragon 765G) that was released on September 30, 2020, against the Google Pixel 4 XL, which is powered by Qualcomm Snapdragon 855 and came out 12 months before.
-On this page, you will find tests, full specs, strengths, and weaknesses of each of the gadgets.
+On this page, you will find tests, full specs, strengths, and weaknesses of each of the devices.

 Key differences